Need Physio Treatment for Tennis Elbow and Golfer’s Elbow?

 How can a Physiotherapist Help?

-We recommend that you visit a Back In Motion practice for a free initial assessment as soon as you feel elbow pain.
+We recommend that you visit a Motion Health practice for a free initial assessment as soon as you feel elbow pain.
 Tendons have terribly slow blood flow, so without the right care, problems can continue for months and years.
 If we determine that you have golfer’s elbow or tennis elbow, we will devise a treatment and rehab plan that is specific to your lifestyle and goals.
 Your individual treatment program may include:

 - Ice or Heat to relieve pain.